Capitals of treats

 This Polish version of a jelly doughnut can be found year-round in the Polish neighborhoods of Milwaukee, Chicago and Detroit, but bakeries make them by the tens of thousands the week before Fat Tuesday, also known as Paczki Day.

-On Fat Tuesday, so many people stand in line to buy them that some bakeries send accordion players out to entertain
+On Fat Tuesday, so many people stand in line to buy them that some bakeries send accordion players out to entertain them.

 For more, see Putting the fat in Fat Tuesday.